Rosendal Chamber Music Festival 2025

 Bayerische Rundfunk

-The Rosendal Chamber Music Festival was founded in 2016 by pianist and Artistic Director Leif Ove Andsnes, who invites guest musicians and speakers to join him each summer for a long weekend of music-making.
+The Rosendal Chamber Music Festival was founded in 2016 by pianist and Artistic Director Leif Ove Andsnes, who invites guest musicians and speakers to join him each summer for five days of music-making.
 Set within the spectacular landscape of Baroniet Rosendal in west Norway, the remote location – surrounded by mountains, waterfalls and the sea – creates an ideal environment for an intense chamber music experience, drawing visitors from around the world.

 Photo: Liv Øvland

-With up to 10 concerts over four days, each festival explores a different theme centred around a particular composer or specific period, whilst accompanying lectures give additional insight to the musical life and arts of the time.
+With up to 10 concerts, each festival explores a different theme centred around a particular composer or specific period, whilst accompanying lectures give additional insight to the musical life and arts of the time.

 “One of the joys of creating a festival programme is that it allows you to focus in depth on a particular aspect of a composer’s life and music” says Leif Ove Andsnes.
 “In 2016, for the first Rosendal Chamber Music Festival we focused on 1828 – the year of Franz Schubert’s death which was also a year in which the composer wrote some of his most poignantly beautiful music.”